What Is a Halfway House?

 Expand list

-What’s The Purpose of a Halfway House?
+What is The Purpose of a Halfway House?

 The purpose of a halfway house is to help people who need some support to reintegrate into society after completing rehab.
 For people who do not have a supportive network, or have negative influences at home, it is worthwhile to first live at a halfway house – a safe environment where there are like-minded people who can help them grow and achieve sobriety in the real world.

-Depending on how emotionally strong the person is when they enter rehab or how supportive their home environment is, people can stay at a halfway house for anywhere between a few weeks and a year.
+Depending on how emotionally strong the person is when they enter drug rehab or how supportive their home environment is, people can stay at a halfway house for anywhere between a few weeks and a year.
 Most people do not need to live in a halfway house for more than 4 or 5 months.

 Who Can Join a Halfway House?

-Different halfway houses serve different needs for different people.
-For example, some halfway houses are geared towards people leaving prison, while others may be intended for people who have finished an inpatient drug rehab program.
-There are also halfway houses for people with mental health issues or for people who are homeless and need support getting themselves on their feet again.
-If you or your loved one have completed an inpatient drug rehabilitation program and are considering joining a halfway house, find out if there are any halfway houses near you for people trying to achieve sobriety.
+There are also halfway houses for people with mental health issues or for those who are homeless and need support getting themselves on their feet again.
+If you or your loved one have completed an inpatient drug rehabilitation program and are considering joining a halfway house, find out if there is any halfway housing near you for people trying to achieve sobriety.

 For people who have graduated from an intense drug rehab program, a halfway house has less structure and allows more freedom.
-You can continue with your regular job or schooling but have to adhere to several house rules.
+However, you still have to adhere to several house rules.
 Additionally, most halfway houses require consistent participation in 12-step groups or other support groups for recovering addicts.
 There may also be staff members who support the recovery process, like social workers, therapists, and counselors.

-Many people want to know, can you have a cell phone in a halfway house?
+Can you have a cell phone in a halfway house?
 Although in inpatient care, recovering addicts may not have their personal phones, halfway houses are generally more lenient.
 At some houses, the residents are allowed to have their phones during the day, but they must give them in at night.
 The reason for this is because phones can serve as a big trigger for people who are trying to focus on growth and sobriety, so it’s often more beneficial to be without them while recovering from addiction.

 Halfway House Rules